 Bonsall Shafferman is very stylish.
 The firm has a solid image in the business community and the construction and real estate industries as one of the premier firms in their market, especially regarding interior architectural space planning and design.

 Our logo design conveys these things quite well.
 It is somewhat playful, conservative, experimental, and rigorous at the same time.
 It suggests design and planning, uses tastefully vibrant colors, a little Bauhaus here, a little post-modern there, and effectively employs the mathematical and aesthetical qualities of the golden section, that ancient rule of proportion so fondly regarded by architects past and present.

-We thought it was very interesting that the client architectural firm asked the brand design firm to design an architectural feature of their office.
-We marveled at their unusual mix of their confidence and curiosity.
-After we recovered we jumped at the challenge.
+We were taken by surprise when the client architectural firm also asked the brand design firm to design a particular architectural feature of their own architectural office.
+Imagine that!
+We (the design firm) marveled at their (the architectural firm’s) unusual mix of curiosity and confidence.
+We wasted no time and embraced the challenge.